-[In honor of late rap mogul Notorious B.I.G.’s 41st birthday, hip-hop veteran Sadat X tells SOHH readers about his memorable experience recording their “Come On” collaboration together.]
+[In honor of late rap mogul Notorious B.I.G., we’re bringing back this classic SOHH exclusive interview from ’13 where hip-hop veteran Sadat X tells SOHH about his memorable experience recording their “Come On” collaboration together.]

 I had a great collaboration with Beanie Sigel for his B. Coming album, “Bread and Butter,” but by far, my greatest collaboration is the one I did with Notorious B.I.G., the record “Come On.”